Hip Frequently Asked Questions

 Can I go back to sports after the operation?

-As soon as your consultant gives you the go-ahead, you can return to many of the sports activities you enjoyed before your hip replacement.
-In general, lower impact fitness activities such as swimming and golfing put less stress on your hip joint and are preferable over high-impact exercise.
+In general, lower impact fitness activities such as swimming and golf put less stress on your knee joint and are preferable over high-impact exercise.

 to find out more about the hip procedures we offer.